A cruise offering from Smithsonian Journeys and PONANT

 Hotel Grande Bretagne

-Day 2 – Athens | Embark
+Day 2 – Athens

-After breakfast at the hotel, your first visit will be at the New Acropolis Museum, opened to the public in 2009 and designed to house and showcase all of the artifacts found on the Acropolis since archaeological work at the site began.
+After breakfast at the hotel, your first visit will be to the New Acropolis Museum, opened to the public in 2009 and designed to house and showcase all of the artifacts found on the Acropolis since archaeological work at the site began.
 The result is the exhibition of some 4,000 objects dating from the Greek Bronze Age through the Roman and Byzantine periods.
 Your tour of the Acropolis itself includes the Propylaea, which serves as the entrance to the complex, the Temple of Athena Nike, or Wingless Victory, and the Erechtheum with its classical Porch of Maidens.
 And of course, there is the Parthenon, the most perfect example of classical architecture in the world, designed as a shrine to Athena and at one time housing a massive gold and ivory statue of the warrior goddess.
-At the end of this tour, enjoy time at leisure to stroll the pedestrian walkways of the Plaka, the ancient neighborhood at the base of the Acropolis, where you will find a variety of shops and cafés where you can browse and have an independent lunch before boarding your coach for the transfer to the pier to embark your ship.
+The balance of the day is at leisure, with independent lunch and dinner.

 Your hotel: